Best Examples of Black Friday Emails To Inspire Your Own

 Black Friday email marketing ideas and strategies

 On the eve of discount sales, inboxes will be filled with a variety of product offers from e-commerce businesses.
-If you send just one Black Friday email, your offer may go unnoticed.
+So if you send just one Black Friday email, your offer may go unnoticed.
+An email chain is another matter.

 A movie starts with its trailer, right?
 Same with a big email campaign — you need to announce it first and then reveal the details.
 Basically, there are 3 stages: